 Thursday, June 14, 1:30 to 4:30 pm in the East Carolina Heart Institute Auditorium

-Friday, June 15, 9 am to Noon, in Mendenhall Student Center, Room 244
+Friday, June 15, 9 am to Noon in Mendenhall Student Center, Great Room 1

 Safe Zone training is an opportunity for people to talk, learn, and ask questions about sexuality and gender in a non-judgmental, safe, educational environment.
 The purpose of Safe Zone is to create a network of allies who are willing to talk to students about sexual orientation, gender identity, and gender expression.
 Trainings are offered throughout the year on Main Campus and the Health Sciences Campus.
 Each session is three hours in length and includes a panel of students who share their experiences as members of the LGBT community on campus.